meteor/blaze/site/source/api/templates.md

 <dl>
 {% dtdd name:"<em>eventtype</em>" %}
-Matches a particular type of event, such as 'click'.
-Can contain multiple types separated by a `/` eg. 'touchend/mouseup/keyup'
+Matches the type of events, such as `'click'`, separated by a forward slash, like so `'touchend/mouseup/keyup'`.
 {% enddtdd %}

 {% dtdd name:"<em>eventtype selector</em>" %}